Katie-Frank/combinedevents/cran-comments.md

 This is a resubmission.
 In this version, I have:

 * Removed the acronym 'IAAF' from the description field of the DESCRIPTION file.
-* Added references in the description field of the DESCRIPTION file in the form authors (year) <https:...>.
+* Added a reference in the description field of the DESCRIPTION file in the form authors (year) <https:...>.
 There is no doi, arXiv, or ISBN for the source I reference, so that is why I use <https::...>.
+Also, the author for the referenced source is the organization "International Association of Athletics Federation".

 ## Test environments